 Sometimes working from home seems like a bit of a mystery and finding the gift for someone who works from home might be equally as mysterious.
-As someone who works from home, and has for the last 16 years, I can give you some insight into what that person might consider a great gift.
+As someone who works from home (and the opposite of someone who drives a lot) and have for the last 16 years, I can give you some insight into what that person might consider a great gift.
 I’ve grouped these into categories for easy browsing.

 Glass Dry Erase Board

 I've had dry erase boards but they stain, they look cheap and worst of all they look like dry erase boards.
 I’ve got two of these hanging on my wall and it might be the thing that gets the most comments whenever someone visits my office.
 The combination of black, glossy glass and vibrant chalk makers is a fantastic contrast to boring old dry erase boards.
 I’ve tried a few different markers and these chalk pens work the best.

 Accessories: chalk pens: Use these with the above